Morakniv Garberg Carbon

 The Knife’s Spine

-Yes, even this is important.
+Yes, even the spine of the blade is important.
 Most knives have a nice bevelled spine, which feels great in the hand.
 It is also a selling feature for the average Joe Blow who wants a cutting knife.

 The Mora Garberg has a 90-degree spine, which does not feel good.
-The Garberg’s spine is almost sharp, which is intentional.
+The Garberg’s spine is almost sharp, which is intentional, it’s meant to act like an integrated fire starter.
 Instead of gliding, it digs right in and throws wicked sparks off a Ferro rod.
 The bushman, who is not Joe Blow, wants a guaranteed way to make a fire at some point.

 As you can imagine, we never want to use our blade for striking a Ferro rod as it would wreck the blade.
 A bushcraft knife should always parallel as a Ferro rod striker, period.
 It’s not about being pretty or feeling good – it’s about getting things done!